 Oxford Castle, Oxford, Oxfordshire

-Ghosts of Oxford Castle
+Oxford Castle Ghosts

 Believed to be one of the most haunted buildings in the UK, Oxford castle has had its share of dark and ominous history stretching back almost 1000 years.
-People have been put to death here, it’s served as a royal residence for a time and county jail.
+People have been put to death here, and it’s served as a royal residence for a time and county jail.

 It was then two large shadow figures appeared before him.
 As anyone would do, he ran as fast as he could in the opposite direction.
-A few days later, his dog died suddenly, he believed he had been frightened to death!
+A few days later, his dog died suddenly, and he believed he had been frightened to death!

 Other reports include:

-- Sometime in the 1970′s a group was carrying out a seance in one of the cells, when poltergeist activity suddenly erupted.
+- Sometime in the 1970s, a group was carrying out a seance in one of the cells when poltergeist activity suddenly erupted.
 Things got so bad that a priest had to be called to exorcise whatever they had awoken.

-- A white mist has often been reported rising up a flight of stairs only to disappear once it reaches the top.
+- A white mist has often been reported rising a flight of stairs only to disappear once it reaches the top.

 - Disembodied footsteps are often heard around the prison wing corridor.

-Upcoming Oxford Castle Ghost Hunts
+Oxford Castle History